AmyDelaney94/portfolio_project_one/README.md

 ## Future Features
 -	Move the education and employment history to individual pages.
 -	Keep up-to-date with new information.
--	Add new footer icon for links coding portfolio alongside social media links
+-	Add new footer icon for links to my coding portfolio alongside social media links
 -   Add thank you page for submitting form.

 ## Testing: